FAQs for Agencies

-TransPort Integrator will help TSPs to better plan their transportation services and receive payment of invoices more quickly.
+TMSS 2.0 will help Transportation Service Providers to better plan their transportation services and receive payment of invoices more quickly.

-More specifically, TransPort Integrator supports the input of detailed shipping information such as accessorials, business hours, pickup and delivery dates so that the TSPs have a better understanding of customer needs and can therefore improve their transportation planning and execution.
+- pickup and delivery dates so that the Transportation Service Providers have a better understanding of customer needs and can therefore improve their transportation planning and execution.

-TransPort Integrator also features a new process requiring TSPs to confirm charges upon Proof of Delivery (POD).
-During this stage of the shipping process, TSPs have the opportunity to work with the agency to get new charges approved and added to the BOL.
+TMSS 2.0 also features a new process requiring Transportation Service Providers to confirm charges upon Proof of Delivery (POD).
+During this stage of the shipping process, Transportation Service Providers have the opportunity to work with the agency to get new charges approved and added to the BOL.

-This new process promotes consistency between the shipping documentation that TransPort Integrator sends to PayPort Express and the invoice submitted by the TSP, which results in quicker payment of invoices.
+This new process promotes consistency between the shipping documentation that TMSS 2.0 sends to Third Party Payment service and results in quicker payment of invoices.

-If you are interested in singing up for TransPort Integrator, please follow the directions at the following link: https://moveit.gsa.gov:
+If you are interested in signing up for TMSS 2.0, please follow the directions at the following link: tmss.gsa.gov:

 - Select "New Federal Customer?"; and